cagau/nlfem/README.md

 Test the code using the examples.

 ## Changing the Operator or the right hand side
-If you want to the model you have to alter the file `src/model.cpp`.
+If you want to change the model you have to alter the file `src/model.cpp`.
 You find a several options for kernel and forcing functions there.

 - The Kernel function is called <code>  model_kernel() </code>.